MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/using-xbox-live/auth/authentication-for-XDK-projects.md

 keywords: xbox live, xbox, games, uwp, windows 10, xbox one ms.localizationpriority: medium
 ---

 # Authentication for XDK projects

 To take advantage of Xbox Live features in games, a user needs to create an Xbox Live profile to identify themselves in the Xbox Live community.

-Xbox Live services keep track of game related activities using that Xbox Live profile, such as the user's gamertag and gamer picture, who the user's gaming friends are, what games the user has played, what achievements the user has unlocked, where the user stands on the leaderboard for a particular game, etc.
+Xbox Live services keep track of game related activities using that Xbox Live profile, such as:
+* The user's gamertag and gamer picture
+* Who the user's gaming friends are
+* What games the user has played
+* What achievements the user has unlocked
+* Where the user stands on the leaderboard for a particular game

 At a high level, you use the Xbox Live APIs by following these steps:
 1. Identify the interacting user